dotalign/dotalign.github.io/index.md

 1. People and companies are merged automatically when the data justifies it.
 Also, sometimes DotAlign will get it wrong, and hence the app provides a workflow for users to be able to manually “split” or “merge” people and companies.
 This aspect must be considered while consuming exported data.
 As an example, an export done last week may have “Sage Syed” and “S. Ahmed Syed” shown as two separate people.
 A subsequent one may have them merged together because a common email address was found when a new user’s data set came on-line.

 ### Reconciliation
 While integrating with DotAlign data it is important to be able to handle the dynamic nature of People and Company identities.
-Essentially, in a subsequent export, the following can be true:
+Essentially, in a subsequent consumption of exported data, the following can be true:

 1. Entities which existed before may not be present because they were merged into other entities.
 1. Entities which existed before may not be present because their data source is no longer being shared out.